Borneo: Broadbills and Bristleheads - Birding Tour

 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
 Visas are not currently required for citizens of the US, Canada, the UK, Europe, Australia, New Zealand, and South Africa.
 Visas are currently required only of a few nationalities, mainly in Africa and the Middle East.
 Travel requirements are subject to change; it’s always a good idea to double check six weeks before the tour, or ask our office for help.

-WHAT’S INCLUDED?: Tips to drivers, local guides, and lodge staff; accommodation from night of day 1 through to night of day 13 (main tour) and from the night of day 1 to the night of day 5 (extension); one-way domestic air ticket from Kota Kinabalu to Lahad Datu (main tour only); round-trip domestic air ticket from Kota Kinabalu to Bakelalan (extension only); meals from dinner on day 1 to lunch on day 14 (main tour) and from dinner of day 1 to lunch on day 6 (extension); lodges will include at least safe drinking water and some include tea/coffee; when eating at restaurants that include no drinks, reasonable non-alcoholic drinks will be provided for that meal; safe drinking water only between meals (usually available at a designated spot in the lodge – if not it will be provided for you); Tropical Birding tour leader with scope and audio gear from the evening of day 1 to the afternoon of day 14 (main tour) and from the evening of day 1 to the evening of day 6 (extension); local bird guide at Sukau and Danum Valley; one arrival and one departure airport transfer per person (transfers may be shared with other participants of the same tour if they are on the same flight); ground transport for the group to all sites in the itinerary in a suitable vehicle with local driver; one night drive at Borneo Rainforest Lodge (sometimes shared with other guests); boat transport between Sandakan and Sukau on day 7 (may be shared with other lodge guests); private daytime boat transport in motorized canoes for the group while at Sukau; one private night boat cruise at Sukau (extra cruises can be paid for on site); entrance fees to all birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Tips to drivers, local guides, and lodge staff; accommodation from night of day 1 through to night of day 13 (main tour) and from the night of day 1 to the night of day 5 (extension); one-way domestic air ticket from Kota Kinabalu to Lahad Datu (main tour only); meals from dinner on day 1 to lunch on day 14 (main tour) and from dinner of day 1 to lunch on day 6 (extension); lodges will include at least safe drinking water and some include tea/coffee; when eating at restaurants that include no drinks, reasonable non-alcoholic drinks will be provided for that meal; safe drinking water only between meals (usually available at a designated spot in the lodge – if not it will be provided for you); Tropical Birding tour leader with scope and audio gear from the evening of day 1 to the afternoon of day 14 (main tour) and from the evening of day 1 to the evening of day 6 (extension); local bird guide at Sukau, Sepilok, Danum Valley, Mount Kinabalu (and Sarawak on the extension); one arrival and one departure airport transfer per person (transfers may be shared with other participants of the same tour if they are on the same flight); ground transport for the group to all sites in the itinerary in a suitable vehicle with local driver; one night drive at Borneo Rainforest Lodge (sometimes shared with other guests); boat transport between Sandakan and Sukau on day 7 (may be shared with other lodge guests); private daytime boat transport in motorized canoes for the group while at Sukau; one private night boat cruise at Sukau (extra cruises can be paid for on site); entrance fees to all birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).

 WHAT’S NOT INCLUDED?: Optional tips to the Tropical Birding tour leader; tips for luggage porters in city hotels (if you require their services); international flights; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; other items or services not specifically mentioned above.